toliva/ConnectivityContent/apis/marketplace-feed/0-quickstart.md

 # Quick Start

-The marketplace-feed API enables hoteliers to assess how competitive they are in the Expedia marketplace.
+The marketplace feed API enables hoteliers to assess how competitive they are in the Expedia marketplace.
 This feed currently offers insights into how competitive a hotel's availability and rates are, as well as feedback provided by Expedia guests.

 Each request should include hotelier credentials in HTTP basic auth format, a Client-Id HTTP header, and a hotelId query parameter.